Consolidated tax regime

-In October 2015, the Organisation for Economic Co-operation and Development (OECD) released the final BEPS reporting package with Action 13 relating to transfer pricing and related documentation.
+In October 2015, the OECD released the final BEPS reporting package with Action 13 relating to transfer pricing and related documentation.
 Taking into consideration the compliance costs for taxpayers along with increased transparency, the 2016 Japan Tax Reform Act requires the following documentation in order to adhere with the BEPS project:

 |Country-by-Country (CbC) Report